rudi-c/rudi-c.github.io/_posts/2017-07-12-how-to-typescript-react-phoenix-1.md

 disqus: y
 ---

 *Update: Looks like I jumped the gun on writing this tutorial.
 I ran into further issues as soon as I wrote non-trivial code.
 I gave up on trying to make this work with Brunch, the default build tool, which at the moment just isn't designed for something like Typescript.
 I'll document the difficulties I ran into below.
-TL;DR **replace Brunch with Webpack and follow Typescript + Webpack setup instructions**.*
+TL;DR **replace Brunch with Webpack and follow Typescript + Webpack setup instructions**.
+Read [this other tutorial I wrote instead](/2017/07/14/how-to-typescript-react-phoenix.html)*

 Difficulties compiling Typescript with Brunch
 =============================================